SeanNaren/deepspeech.torch/README.md

 There are currently two branches, Master and AN4Phoneme:
 * Master: This branch trains a neural network based on the [AN4 Audio database](http://www.speech.cs.cmu.edu/databases/an4/) of roughly 900 samples.
 Also included is an evaluation script which calculates the WER using the AN4 test dataset.
 This branch is useful for understanding how the CTC Speech System works and is very easy to run after installation.
 Highly recommended to checkout this branch.
 * AN4Phoneme: This branch is experimental and uses phonemes rather than character based predictions.
 This is fully credited and extended by [CCorfield](https://github.com/CCorfield) and his awesome work in porting to use phonemes.
+In addition to this
+I'd like to also thank [Shane Walker](https://github.com/walkers-mv) for his awesome recent conversion to use phonemes as well.

 ## TODO
 * Finish documentation for technical and general.